 Follow-up on ADD:

-* Settings can now be viewed on a newly added local page (as opposed to having to view them by accessing a 3rd-party page): resource://blend-in/blended-in.html.
+FYI, the just released v43.0t38.4.0 has the following 2 new features which you might find useful: * Thunderfoxing setting's changes now take effect immediately (re-start is not required). * Settings can now be viewed on a newly added local page (as opposed to having to view them by accessing a 3rd-party page): resource://blend-in/blended-in.html.

 The URL from the 2nd feature, can be set in Tools->Options (Edit->Preferences): Location & accessed conveniently by using Alt+Home shortcut.

 Could you include an array of buildIDs keyed to specific FF versions, auto-detect the FF version and use the associated buildID?
-This would help to reduce potential website compatibility issues that can result if the addon is updated before Firefox itself is updated (or if using Firefox ESR (Extended Support Release)).This review is for a previous version of the add-on (36.0t22.214.171.124-signed).
-This user has a previous review of this add-on.
+This would help to reduce potential website compatibility issues that can result if the addon is updated before Firefox itself is updated (or if using Firefox ESR (Extended Support Release)).

 Since buildIDs are version-specific, & latest agile release is the most common, the current implementation seems adequate for blending in as far as buildIDs go.